 - They auditioned him for a part in the play.

-- Make exercise a part of your daily routine.
+- Exercise should be a part of your daily routine.

-- This is a part of the international communist movement.
+- This is a part of the international movement.

-- A part of the meat was spoilt.
+- A part of the meat was spoiled.